camunda/camunda/README.md

 Minor releases are supported with patches for six months after their release.

-Here is a diagram illustrating the lifecycle of minor releases over a 13-month period:
+Here is a diagram illustrating the lifecycle of minor releases over 13-month:

 ![](img/release-cadence.png)